- Annex Detail -

 INNOVATION SPACE

-My journey began in a compact lab I called the Ice House Innovation Space, serving as Inventor-In-Residence creating the early models and prototypes in my Case Studies.
-The university named it JMU X‑Labs before moving the facility to a purpose-built complex on their main campus where I launched the Concept Visualization Studio.
+My journey began in a compact lab I called the Ice House Innovation Space, serving as Inventor-in-Residence, creating the early models and prototypes in my Case Studies.
+After they named it JMU X‑Labs, the university moved the facility to a purpose-built complex on their main campus, where I launched the Concept Visualization Studio.
 In an expanded role, I mentored students and led faculty seminars in product concept visualization, interaction design, interface gamification, and software prototyping.
-At the height of X‑Labs popularity, I moved my workstation to an NMR Facility at the east campus Physics & Chemistry Building where I designed and developed ChemSim‑VR.
-As expected, conditions there were ideal for prototyping educational software, with faculty providing subject-matter expertise and students supplying end user feedback.
-The poster below encouraged everyone at James Madison University to visit the original Innovation Space at the Ice House Building in downtown Harrisonburg.
+At the height of X‑Labs' popularity, I was transfered to an NMR Facility at the East Campus Physics & Chemistry Building, where I designed and developed ChemSim‑VR.
+Conditions there were ideal for prototyping educational software, with faculty providing subject-matter expertise and students supplying end-user feedback.
+My promotional poster encouraged everyone at James Madison University to visit the original Innovation Space at the Ice House Building in downtown Harrisonburg.